In this post, I share my answers to Frequently Asked Questions about establishing a niche market for your business, including:

 Tune in to the next installment on Ideal Customers, where I’ll be talking about the power of Influence.

-If you have questions about how to define a niche for your company and reach your sales goals, schedule a free 30-minute consult with me today.
+If you have questions about how to define a niche for your company and reach your sales goals, find out more here.